MarkParker5/STARK/docs/installation.md

 pip install stark[sound]
 ```

-If you encounter the error zsh: no matches found, simply enclose the package name in quotes:
+If you encounter the error `zsh: no matches found`, simply enclose the package name in quotes:

 ```zsh
 pip install "stark[all]"